-If a mill uses some lift trucks to handle coils and other equipment to handle slabs, they are most likely paying for a bloated fleet.
-The coil handling trucks will sit idle and take up yard space when slabs are handled and vice versa, simply due to an inability to easily switch between the proper tooling.
+If mills use dedicated lift trucks to handle coils and others to handle slabs, they most likely pay for a bloated fleet.
+The inability to easily switch between proper tooling leaves coil handling trucks idle during slab handling, and vice versa.

-A new tool changing technology eliminates the cumbersome, arduous process of manually changing attachments and the need for excess lift trucks.
-For non-powered attachments such as coil hooks or mechanical slab tongs, operators can change them without even leaving their seat!
-For items that require power, such as electricity for slab magnets or hydraulic power for clamping or rotating attachments, operators will need to briefly leave the cab, but the process is simple.
-A plug-and-play workflow means operators just need to use quick-connecting fittings to connect the power supply for the attachment.
-Ultimately, this ability to more easily and quickly switch between different attachments can enable a leaner, more productive fleet.
+New tool changing technology eliminates the cumbersome, arduous process of manually changing attachments and the need for excess lift trucks.
+Operators can change non-powered attachments like coils hooks or mechanical slab tongs without even leaving their seat.
+For items that require power, such as electricity for slab magnets or hydraulic power for clamping or rotating attachments, operators need to briefly leave the cab for a simple, plug-and-play workflow with quick-connecting fittings to connect the power supply.
+More easily and quickly switching between different attachments can enable a leaner, more productive fleet.
+Watch the video to see for yourself.